-3.7 The File Manager
+3.8 The File Manager

-The File Selection pop-up allows the user the navigate the host's file systems, and select a file for input to the program.
+The File Selection panel allows the user to navigate the host's file systems, and select a file for input to the program.

 The panel provides two windows; the left window displays the subdirectories in a tree format, and the right window displays a listing of files in a columnar form.
 The panel is similar in operation to the Windows Explorer tool provided by Microsoft.